dcarpintero/pangolin-guard/README.md

 *Decoder-only* and *encoder-decoder* models have become the standard choice for Generative AI applications.
 However, *encoder-only* models remain essential in AI pipelines due to their attractive balance between performance and inference requirements in non-generative tasks such as classification, retrieval and QA, where generation of new text is not the primary goal.

 In this article, we explore [ModernBERT](https://arxiv.org/abs/2412.13663) [1], a significant advancement in *encoder-only* models.
 We first outline the key architectural improvements underpinning this model, and then demonstrate how to fine-tune the  [ModernBERT-base](https://huggingface.co/answerdotai/ModernBERT-base) and [ModernBERT-large](https://huggingface.co/answerdotai/ModernBERT-base) versions for implementing a lightweight classifier that discriminates malicious prompts.
+Despite a relative small size (395M parameters in the large version) our specialized, fine-tuned model achieves 84.72% accuracy on a custom [benchmark](#benchmark), which fairly approximates the performance of Claude 3.7 (86.81%) and Gemini Flash 2.0 (86.11%) larger models.

-This provides a baseline approach for (i) adding custom, self-hosted safety checks to LLM-based applications, (ii) steering conversational interfaces to align with pre-defined routes, and (iii) mitigating risks when connecting AI pipelines to other services; all without trading off significant latency.
+This could provide a baseline approach for (i) adding custom, self-hosted safety checks to LLM-based applications, (ii) steering conversational interfaces to align with compliant topics, and (iii) mitigating risks when connecting AI pipelines to other services; without trading off significant latency.

 #### Table of Contents